Importing and licensing a car from overseas

 Vehicles can be imported into Western Australia for either private or commercial purposes.

-Vehicle import approvals are issued by the Australian Federal Government, namely Department of Infrastructure, Transport, Regional Development and Communications (DITRC), where a vehicle satisfies requirements set out in the Road Vehicles Standards Act 2018 (RVSA), introduced on 1 July 2021.
+Vehicle import approvals are issued by the federal Department of Infrastructure, Transport, Regional Development, Communications, and the Arts (DITRDCA), where a vehicle satisfies requirements set out in the Road Vehicles Standards Act 2018 (RVSA), introduced on 1 July 2021.

-To privately import a vehicle an online application must be made through DITRC.
+To privately import a vehicle an online application must be made through DITRDCA.

-Once approved the vehicle is entered on the Register of Approved Vehicles (RAV), a Commonwealth online database of vehicles suitable for a use on public roads in Australia.
+Once approved the vehicle is entered on the Register of Approved Vehicles (RAV), an online, publicly searchable database of vehicles approved to be provided to the Australian market.

 There are two approval pathways for a vehicle to be loaded onto RAV – Vehicle type approval and Concessional type approval, each one tailored to specific user needs and planned vehicle volume production.

-Where a personal vehicle will be imported, a person can only apply for a Concessional RAV type approval that considers a vehicle on case-by-case basis, allowing concessions against specific Australian Design Rules applicable to most vehicles.
+Where a personal or older vehicle will be imported, you can only apply for a Concessional RAV type approval that will be considered on a case-by-case basis, allowing concessions against specific Australian Design Rules applicable to most vehicles.

-Vehicles can also be imported commercially in greater volumes with specific import options that enable this, more information can be obtained from the DITRC website.
+Vehicles can also be imported commercially in greater volumes with specific import options that enable this, more information can be obtained from the DITRDCA website.

-If your import application was submitted before 1 July 2021 under Motor Vehicle Standards Act 1989 and decided upon after that date, you may still qualify to import a vehicle under the RVSA transitional arrangements.
+If your import application was submitted before 1 July 2021 under the Motor Vehicle Standards Act 1989 and decided upon after that date, you may still qualify to import a vehicle under the RVSA transitional arrangements which ended on 30 June 2023.

 Import approvals cannot be given to vehicles that have already arrived in Australia.
 Vehicles imported without approval must be re-exported, or destroyed, or the owner may face substantial fines.